uc-ngondogm/it3038c-scripts/Project3/README.md

 # Project 3

-## This Powershell script will generate a cisco router configuration using a template and export the configiguration file to a directory.
+## This Powershell script will generate a cisco router configuration using a template and export the configuration file to a directory.

-We need a template file that the script will use to pull configuration template from and insert the user input to create a configuration file for the router. in your C:\ drive, create a new folder(dir) called  Configs, in config create a new text called Config_Template.txt.
+We need a template file that the script will use to pull configuration template from and insert the user input to create a configuration file for the router. in your C:\ drive, create a new folder(dir) called  Configs, in Configs create a new text file called Config_Template.txt.
 Open -[Config_Template](/Project3/ConfigTemplate.md) Copy and save the output in Config_Template.txt in C:\Configs.